quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 This document re-uses all the fields defined in the main qlog schema (e.g.,, category, event, data, group_id, protocol_type, the time-related fields, etc.).

-The value of the protocol_type field MUST be "QUIC_HTTP3".
+The value of the "protocol_type" qlog field MUST be "QUIC_HTTP3".

 As the group_id field can contain any grouping identifier, this document defines an additional similar field, named ODCID (for Original Destination Connection ID),